calidion/errorable/README.md

   * Unified error definitions for both client and server sides.
   * Exchangeability between projects.
   * Easy i18n support for errors.
+  * Use names or strings instead of numeric values, you don't need to care about real values of errors
+  * The code values of the errors are changeable, so you will never use real values.

 # Install